 As it turns out, a lot of what I feared did happen.
 The flights were pretty rough.
-Fortunately, the lady in front of my son was very understanding.
-I tapped her on the shoulder prior to take off and told her my son had autism and ADHD and may kick her seat but that I’d do everything in my power to stop it.
+Fortunately, the lady in front of my son on the first flight was very understanding.
+I tapped her on the shoulder before take-off and told her my son had autism and ADHD and may kick her seat but that I’d do everything in my power to stop it.
 She was a very kind pediatric nurse and said it’s no big deal.
-My son was in his car seat so his legs were at the perfect angle to kick her seat and he did, pretty much the entire flight.
+My son was in his car seat, so his legs were at the perfect angle to kick her seat, and he did, pretty much the entire flight.
 Despite my attempt at distractions, despite my attempt at holding his feet, he kicked away.

-Once we got to our resort he was exhausted, because of course he didn’t nap one millisecond on the plane, and passed out on the floor.
-I transitioned him to his pack and play and my husband and I started unpacking.
-It was then I realized that one of his daily medications had burst and leaked out completely AND I forgot one of his daily supplements.
+Once we got to our resort, he was exhausted.
+Because, of course, he didn’t nap one millisecond on the plane.
+He immediately laid down and passed out on the floor.
+I transitioned him to his pack and play, and my husband and I started unpacking.
+It was then I discovered one of his daily medications had burst and leaked out completely, AND I forgot one of his daily supplements.
 The next day I’d have to deal with that aggravation.

-My sister-in-law had asked me prior to the trip what to tell her children about their cousin’s autism and I so appreciated that.
-I could tell the boys understood their cousin had some differences, but it didn’t deter them from wanting to engage with him in the least.
-They’d all play together then when my son drifted off into his own world, they just watched with such a keen interest.
+My sister-in-law had asked me before the trip what to tell her children about their cousin’s autism.
+I so appreciated that.
+I could tell the boys understood their cousin had some differences, but it didn’t deter them in the least from wanting to engage with him.
+They’d all play together, and when my son drifted off into his own world, they just watched with such a keen interest.
 His play was intriguing to them.
-They gave him his space when he needed it, and engaged with him when he allowed it.
+They gave him his space when he needed it and engaged with him when he allowed it.